Gana Misra

 Your Action Plan: Steps to Ensure Compliance by January 2026

-Review all your operations against ISA 2025 requirements.
+Conduct Immediate Compliance Audit Review all operations against ISA 2025 requirements.
+The International Organization of Securities Commissions (IOSCO) recommends that market operators conduct gap analyses at least six months before major regulatory transitions take effect.
 Identify gaps in registration, licensing, reporting, and operational procedures.

 Register All Tradable Instruments